tpetit19/mice/README.md

     MICE 1.0 "CP-style" Java modeler for linear solvers.
     Copyright (c) 2017 Thierry Petit.
 All rights reserved.
     Licensed under the BSD 4-clause license.
-    See LICENSE file in the project root for full license information.
+    See LICENSE.txt file in the project root for full license information.
       ()-()
      _(o o)_
       /\o/\